TymoteuszPilarz/tic-tac-toe/README.md

 Well known, classic Tic Tac Toe game, written in C++ using SDL2 libraries.

-You can play in two modes: pvp and pve.
+You can play in two modes: PvP and PvE.

-AI player in pve mode is based on minimax algorithm (https://en.wikipedia.org/wiki/Minimax) with Alpha–beta pruning optimization.
+AI player in PvE mode is based on minimax algorithm (https://en.wikipedia.org/wiki/Minimax) with Alpha–beta pruning optimization.

 Requirements:
 - C++20